Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__timer_core_minor_update_enabled`

-* Enables or disables `wordpress-core-minor-update.timer`, which installs the latest minor release of the WordPress core.
+* Enables or disables `wordpress-core-minor-update-<instance>.timer`, which installs the latest minor release of the WordPress core.
 With the timer disabled, the core only changes with `--tags wordpress:update`.
 * Type: Bool.
 * Default: `true`